LuckySin8h/LuckySin8h/README.md

 - 🌱 I’m currently learning **React,Angular,Django**

-- 👨‍💻 All of my projects are available at [jagannathsingh.netlify.app](jagannathsingh.netlify.app)
+- 👨‍💻 All of my projects are available at [https://jagannathsingh.netlify.app/](https://jagannathsingh.netlify.app/)

 - 📫 How to reach me **jagannathlucky07@gmail.com**